-Additionally, upon the completion of this offering and the concurrent private placement, we will be a "controlled company" as defined under corporate governance rules of Nasdaq Stock Market, because Mr. Yang Lu will beneficially own 100% of our then-issued and outstanding Class B ordinary shares and will be able to exercise 79.5% of the total voting power of our issued and outstanding ordinary shares immediately after the consummation of this offering and the concurrent private placement, assuming the underwriters do not exercise its option to purchase additional ADSs.
+Additionally, upon the completion of this offering and the concurrent private placement, we will be a "controlled company" as defined under corporate governance rules of Nasdaq Stock Market, because Mr. Yang Lu will beneficially own % of our then-issued and outstanding Class B ordinary shares and will be able to exercise % of the total voting power of our issued and outstanding ordinary shares immediately after the consummation of this offering and the concurrent private placement, assuming the underwriters do not exercise its option to purchase additional ADSs.
 For further information, see "Principal Shareholders" and "Risk Factors - Risks related to the ADSs - We will be a "controlled company" within the meaning of the Nasdaq Stock Market listing rules and, as a result, may rely on exemptions from certain corporate governance requirements that provide protection to shareholders of other companies."

 Concurrently with, and subject to, the completion of this offering, Nippon Kayaku Co., Ltd., or Nippon Kayaku, a chemical company headquartered in Japan, which undertakes the development, manufacturing and sale of functional chemicals, pharmaceuticals, safety systems and agrochemicals, has agreed to purchase US\$40.0 million in Class A ordinary shares from us.
 This concurrent private placement is at a price per Class A ordinary share equal to the initial public offering price adjusted to reflect the ADS-to-Class A ordinary share ratio.
-We will issue and sell a total of 5,217,391 Class A ordinary shares in this concurrent private placement.
+Assuming an initial public offering price of US\$ per ADS, the mid-point of the estimated range of the initial public offering price, we will issue and sell a total of Class A ordinary shares in this concurrent private placement.
 Our proposed issuance and sale of Class A ordinary shares to Nippon Kayaku is being made through private placement pursuant to an exemption from registration with the SEC under Regulation S of the Securities Act.
 Pursuant to the subscription agreement executed with Nippon Kayaku on July 27, 2023, the closing of this concurrent private placement is subject to the completion of this offering and satisfaction of customary closing conditions.
-If this offering is completed, the closing of this concurrently, sell, transfer or dispose of any Class A ordinary shares for a period of 180 days after the date of the underwriting agreement, subject to certain exceptions.
+If this offering is completed, the closing of this concurrent private placement is expected to occur concurrently.
+Nippon Kayaku has agreed with the underwriters not to, directly or indirectly, sell, transfer or dispose of any Class A ordinary shares for a period of 180 days after the date of the underwriting agreement, subject to certain exceptions.

-In addition, an investor has subscribed for, and has been allocated by the underwriters, an aggregate of 2,173,913 ADSs at the initial public offering price and on the same terms as the other ADSs being offered, representing approximately 87.0% of the total ADSs in this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
+In addition, a potential investor has indicated an interest to purchase up to US\$50.0 million of ADSs in this offering, which represents no more than % of the total ADSs in this offering.
+Because indications of interest are not binding agreements or commitments to purchase, such investor may determine to purchase fewer ADSs that it has indicated an interest in purchasing or not to purchase any ADSs in this offering.
 The underwriters will receive the same underwriting discounts and commissions on any ADSs purchased by this investor as they will on any other ADSs sold to the public in this offering.
 See "Underwriting."